 Albeit a difficult task, measuring social impact matters.
 This is especially the case for nonprofits since they seek to deliver their mission and bring value to their beneficiaries, and these are more difficult to track and measure.

-- You can share information with other nonprofits and collaborate.
+You can share the information with other nonprofits and collaborate.

 Where to start?